Particular/docs.particular.net/monitoring/custom-checks/install-plugin.md

 snippet: CustomCheckNew_Enable

-NOTE: `ServiceControl_Queue` is a placeholder for the actual ServiceControl input queue.
+NOTE: `ServiceControl_Queue` is a placeholder for the actual ServiceControl Instance (Not a ServiceControl Audit instance) input queue.
 The ServiceControl input queue is equal to the [ServiceControl service name](/servicecontrol/installation.md#service-name-and-plugins) as configured in the ServiceControl Management Utility.

 It may not make sense to enable the custom checks plugin in all environments.
 For instance, a development environment may not have a running ServiceControl instance to consume custom check messages.
 In these cases, enable the plugin conditionally, based on an environment variable or configuration setting.